 Boeing 747: the first wide-body aircraft

-The first jumbo jet, powered by four engines, landed at Schiphol almost 45 years ago.
+The first jumbo jet, powered by four engines, landed at Schiphol over 46 years ago.
 You can imagine what a sight it must have been in those days.
 In the preceding years, preparations had been made to accommodate this mammoth aircraft.
 KLM welcomed its first Boeing 747-206B at Schiphol on a misty day in January 1971.
 This jetliner was bigger than any plane the world had ever seen, and it provided an answer to the ever-increasing popularity of air travel.
 The 747 could carry from 350 to 490 passengers, plus all their baggage, in a single flight.
 The four engines generated 2.5 times more thrust than the Boeing 707, the counterpart of the DC-8, and they were a lot more silent thanks to various technological innovations.

 The Boeing 787-9: new materials